RUTLAND CHALLENGE FOR THE JOHN MERRICKS TIGER TROPHY.

 Classes above this will be permitted to enter but will have to sail to PY 1340.

-3.2 The regatta is also open to accepted RSC classes (eg Challenger, 2.4mr, Flying Fifteen) that are either owned
+3.2 The regatta is also open to accepted RSC classes (eg Challenger, 2.4mr, Flying Fifteen and K1) that are either

-by an RSC member or will be helmed in the race by a disabled member of a recognised Sailability Group, subject to
+owned by an RSC member or will be helmed in the race by a disabled member of a recognised Sailability Group,

 3.3 Entries by persons under 18 years old must be counter signed by their parents or guardians.

-3.4 An on-line entry form is available at www.tiger-trophy.com and www.sailracer.org
+3.4 An on-line entry form is available www.sailjuiceseries.com

-3.6 For the efficient running of this charity event, competitors are requested to enter in advance online at
+3.5.4 Competitors are requested to enter in advance at www.sailjuiceseries.com

 4.1 Registration will be in the upstairs lounge at RSC from 08:30 on Saturday.